Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Whoever had planned the island’s layout had put the Guard-Sisters’ barracks right where visitors arriving by shuttle could see them training, in a clear statement: *‘This is what you’ll have to deal with if you start trouble.’*

 The Guard-Sisters had always been a large and fierce corps, but now they were doubly so and they’d learned their lesson about weaponry.
-Fusion spears and blades might be traditional and ceremonial and perfectly deadly in skilled hands---Balls, Yulna was only alive thanks to Myun’s prowess with a blade---but guns were better.
+Fusion spears and blades might be traditional and ceremonial and perfectly deadly in skilled hands - Balls, Yulna was only alive thanks to Myun’s prowess with a blade - but guns were better.

 Once upon a time the Guard-Sisters down in that field would have been stabbing, slashing and parrying.
 Now, they were running assault courses for best time, spurred by the valkyrie calls of the Guard-Mothers.
 Daar watched one young Sister with a professional eye as she launched herself four-pawed into the gauntlet and *flowed* through it like a clawed silk ribbon.
 She’d mastered the art of smoothly transitioning her gait and readying her weapon in one motion, freeing herself to maneuver with maximum efficiency and without hindering her ability to shoot.